oracle/terraform-provider-oci/website/docs/r/load_balancer_rule_set.html.markdown

 		The list of HTTP methods is extensible.
 If you need to configure custom HTTP methods, contact [My Oracle Support](http://support.oracle.com/) to remove the restriction for your tenancy.

 		Example: ["GET", "PUT", "POST", "PROPFIND"]
+	* `are_invalid_characters_allowed` - Indicates whether or not invalid characters in client header fields will be allowed.
+Valid names are composed of English letters, digits, hyphens and underscores.
+If "true", invalid characters are allowed in the HTTP header.
+If "false", invalid characters are not allowed in the HTTP header
 	* `conditions` -
 		* `attribute_name` - (Required) (Updatable) The attribute_name can be one of these values: `PATH`, `SOURCE_IP_ADDRESS`, `SOURCE_VCN_ID`, `SOURCE_VCN_IP_ADDRESS`
 		* `attribute_value` - (Required) (Updatable) Depends on `attribute_name`: